blynkkk/docs/blynk.cloud/device-mqtt-api/timezone-location.md

 - `time`: The current time as a UNIX timestamp in milliseconds.
 - `iso8601`: The current time formatted according to the ISO 8601 standard, which combines date and time into a single string, appended with the time zone offset from UTC.

+> [!NOTE]
+> All values, except for time (which is in UTC), are dependent on the actual device location.
+> Blynk.Cloud determines the device's timezone based on the available location information, in the following order:
+> 1. Associated Location Limezone
+> 2. Device Timezone Metadata
+> 3. Device's Organization Timezone

 ## Request an approximate device location

 Publish topic **get/loc/all**, payload: empty

 You will get a message on **downlink/utc/all** topic, with Lat Lon GPS coordinates separaed by comma.

+> [!NOTE]
+> The actual coordinates value depends on multiple factors, i.e:
+> 1. Associated Location
+> 2. Network address of device